AntipovAAA/Data-analysis/README.md

 # Data-analysis
 Data analysis training tasks

-All necessary libraries are loaded in the .iponb file itself you also can
+All necessary libraries are loaded in the .ipynb file itself you also can
 <li>
     Install the requirements using pip